Samuel Alito: Early legal career

 After graduating from law school, Alito clerked for Third Circuit appeals judge Leonard I. Garth in Newark, New Jersey, in 1976 and 1977.
 He interviewed with Supreme Court Justice Byron White for a clerkship but was not hired.
 Between 1977 and 1981, Alito was Assistant United States Attorney, District of New Jersey.
 There, he served under the then-chief of the appeals division Assistant U.S. Attorney, Maryanne Trump Barry (Barry, the eldest sister of Donald Trump, later became a federal judge).
 While an Assistant U.S. Attorney for New Jersey, he prosecuted many cases involving drug trafficking and organized crime.

 From 1981 to 1985, Alito was Assistant to U.S. Solicitor General Rex E. Lee.
 In that capacity he argued 12 cases before the Supreme Court for the federal government.
+Alito lost only two of the cases he argued before the Supreme Court.
 In Thornburgh v.
-American College of Obstetricians & Gynecologists (1986), the Supreme Court ruled against Charles Fried after he rejected a memo by Alito urging the Solicitor General to avoid directly attacking the constitutional right to an abortion.
-Alito lost only two of the cases he argued before the Supreme Court.
+American College of Obstetricians & Gynecologists (1986), the Supreme Court ruled against Solicitor General Charles Fried after he rejected a memo by Alito urging him to avoid directly attacking the constitutional right to an abortion.

 From 1985 to 1987, Alito was Deputy Assistant Attorney General under Charles J. Cooper in the Office of Legal Counsel during the tenure of Attorney General Edwin Meese.
 John F. Manning worked under Alito there.
 Between 1986 and 1987, Alito authored nearly 470 pages of memoranda, in which he argued for expanding his client's law enforcement and personnel authorities.
 In his 1985 application for Deputy Assistant Attorney General, Alito espoused conservative views, naming William F. Buckley, Jr., the National Review, Alexander Bickel, and Barry Goldwater's 1964 presidential campaign as major influences.
 He also expressed concern about Warren Court decisions in the areas of criminal procedure, the Establishment Clause, and reapportionment.